IrisChase/reprodyne/README.md

-## Scopes, Frames and Subscope Keys OH MAI!
+## Scopes, Frames and Subscope Keys oh my!

 Data in Reprodyne is aligned by the combination of the the current *frame*, *scope*, and *subscope*.